 The NAC may establish subcommittees and working groups for any purpose consistent with its charter.
 Subcommittees and working groups may not work independently from the NAC and must report their recommendations and advice to the NAC for full deliberation and discussions.
 Subcommittees and working groups have no authority to make decisions on behalf of the NAC and may not report directly to the Administrator or any other entity.

-The NAC has four sub-groups:
+The NAC has three sub-groups:

 - Climate Subcommittee

 - Readiness Subcommittee

 - Workforce Subcommittee